flexera-public/policy_templates/cost/terminate_policy/README.md

 **What it does**

 This Policy allows you to set a tag with a timestamp and terminate an instance at a specific time.
+It will not terminate locked servers.

 **How to Use**

 This policy relies on a RightScale tag 'instance:terminate' to terminate instances based on a schedule.
 The tag value is in a timestamp notation.

-***instance:terminate Tag Example***
+***Terminate Tag Example***
-`instance:terminate=2019-05-20T13:48:21Z`
+* `instance:terminate=2019-05-20T13:48:21Z`
+* `ec2:terminate=2019-05-20T13:48:21Z`
+* `gce:terminate=2019-05-20T13:48:21Z`
+* `azure:terminate=2019-05-20T13:48:21Z`

 ### Input Parameters

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - Email addresses of the recipients you wish to notify
+- *Tag of servers to terminate* - Tags of servers to terminate in timestamp format, instance:terminate=2019-05-20T13:48:21Z
+- *Tags to ignore* - List of tags that will exclude Servers from being evaluated by this policy.
+Multiple tags are evaluated as an 'OR' condition.
+Tag must be of the format 'namespace:predicate=value'.

 ### Policy Actions